tylerharter/cs301-projects/fall18/p8/README.md

    'Mileage': {'City mpg': '21', 'Highway_mpg': '30'}}}}
 ```

-Note: The process args function has been pre-written.
-Hence for this assignment no modification of process_args() is necessary.
+Note: The process args function has been coded for you in the provided main.py.
+The function handles commandline arguments and calls the functions based on the commands.
+For this assignment no major modification of process_args() is necessary, except to connect the output of the functions you code to the respective variables.

 >python main.py cars.json read_json